matbesancon/MathOptSetDistances.jl/README.md

 ## Special matrix types

-Given the specific sparsity structure of the gradients, they might return non-standard matrices including `FillArrays`, sparse arrays or `LinearAlgebra.Diagonal`.
+When some gradients or projections have structural zeros (sparsity patterns), they can and should return non-standard matrices including `FillArrays` `Zeros, Eyes, Ones, Fill`, sparse arrays and `LinearAlgebra.Diagonal`.